 - Delivery groups are associated with Active Directory groups.

-The General page lists device Identifiers, such as the serial number and other information for the platform type.
+The General page lists the device Identifiers, such as the serial number and other information for the platform type.
 For Device Ownership, select Corporate or BYOD.

 The General page also lists device Security properties, such as Strong ID, Lock Device, Activation Lock Bypass, and other information for the platform type.
 The Full Wipe of Device field includes the user PIN code.
 The user must enter that code after the device is wiped.
 If the user forgets the code, you can look it up here.